nyu-software-engineering/course-materials/slides/build-tools.md

 ---

-template: popular-build-tools
+template: original-build-tools

 ## Make (continued again)

+See...

-See [an example](https://knowledge.kitchen/Popular_system_build_tools#Example) of a simple Makefile.
+- [an example](../files/build-tools/makefile-example1.txt) of a simple `Makefile`.
+- [a slightly more advanced example](../files/build-tools/makefile-example2.txt) that achieves the same build but removes some redundancy.

 ---

-template: popular-build-tools
+template: original-build-tools

 ## Make (continued once more)